-The question about the origin of life often appears as a In equasion about the edge of microtent appears as a question about "cause and effect".
-Feyskel theories of macroscopic processes annuly involve answers to such questions, even if a statistical interpretation is given to the relation between "cause" and "effect".
-It is mainly due to the nature of this question that many scientists believe that our present physics does and offer any obvious explanation for the existence of life.
+The question about the origin of life often appears as a question about "cause and effect".
+Physical theories of quission addit cause and thet.
+I repeat the other of macroscopic processes usually involve answers to such questions, even if a statistical interpretation is given to the relation between "cause" and "effect".
+It is mainly due to the nature of this question that many staff --a modern variant of the old "christen-and-three eggs" problem.
+The term "first" is senally meant to define a causal rather than a temporal relationship, and the words "protein" and "mackie acid" may be sub-stituted by "function" and "information".
+The question in this form, when applied to the interplay of scientists believe that our present physics does not offer any obvious explanation for the existence of life,

-Partity presented as the "Robbins Lectures" at Pomona College, California, in spring 1970.
-234 Naturvissessehaften 1971
+Parily presented as the "Robbins Lectures" at Pomona College, California, in spring 1970. melature 1771 224 Naturation